Azure-Samples/openhack-devops-team/apis/trips/README.md

 go test ./tests
 ```

-To run all integration tests, execute:
+To run all integration tests, execute, in a shell:

 ```shell
 go test